 Why is Snowbasin requiring face coverings?

-The CDC, State of Utah and Weber-Morgan County Health Department recommend face coverings to reduce the spread of COVID-19.
+The CDC, State of Utah and Weber-Morgan County Health Department have mandated face coverings to reduce the spread of COVID-19.
 We are committed to health and safety to provide a safe place to recreate.
 Keeping our guests, employees and community safe will keep our resort open and staffed.

 What if I forget to bring a face covering?
 Will they be available at the resort?